A Complete Guide to Potentially Dangerous Apps All Parents Should Be Aware Of

-Sit down with your child and find out which apps she's using, how they work, and whether she has experienced any issues on them, such as cyberbullying or contact from strangers.
-Look into apps that help you monitor your child online.
-And keep these tips in mind:
+1. Sit down with your child and find out which apps she's using, how they work, and whether she has experienced any issues on them, such as cyberbullying or contact from strangers.

 - You can set up age limits on your child's device.
 The 2013 Pew Research Center survey found that nearly 40 percent of teens say that they have lied about their age to gain access to a site or create an account, so restricting kids' access to apps by age rating is a wise move.